 Depending on your riding style, you need to have a list of features that should be in your riding shoes.

 Your regular riding shoes should offer good protection while being light and comfortable.

 But if you’re all about long, rough rides, you should invest in boots that are a little heavier but also provide excellent protection against tough elements and in the event of a crash in rough terrains.

-Shorter motorcycle boots, on the other hand, are perfect for daily rides because they’re more comfortable, although they don’t offer as much protection as longer boots in extreme speeds and against exhaust pipes.
+Shorter motorcycle boots, on the other hand, are perfect for daily rides because they’re more comfortable, although they don’t offer as much protection as longer boots in high speeds and against hot pipes.